ansible/ansible/docs/docsite/rst/community/development_process.rst

 The Ansible Development Cycle
 *****************************

 Ansible developers (including community contributors) add new features, fix bugs, and update code in many different repositories.
 The `ansible/ansible repository <https://github.com/ansible/ansible>`_ contains the code for basic features and functions, such as copying module code to managed nodes.
-This code is also known as ``ansible-base``.
+This code is also known as ``ansible-core``.
 Other repositories contain plugins and modules that enable Ansible to execute specific tasks, like adding a user to a particular database or configuring a particular network device.
 These repositories contain the source code for collections.

-Development on ``ansible-base`` occurs on two levels.
-At the macro level, the ``ansible-base`` developers and maintainers plan releases and track progress with roadmaps and projects.
+Development on ``ansible-core`` occurs on two levels.
+At the macro level, the ``ansible-core`` developers and maintainers plan releases and track progress with roadmaps and projects.
 At the micro level, each PR has its own lifecycle.

 Development on collections also occurs at the macro and micro levels.
 Each collection has its own macro development cycle.
 For more information on the collections development cycle, see :ref:`contributing_maintained_collections`.
-The micro-level lifecycle of a PR is similar in collections and in ``ansible-base``.
+The micro-level lifecycle of a PR is similar in collections and in ``ansible-core``.

 .. contents::
    :local:

-Macro development: ``ansible-base`` roadmaps, releases, and projects
+Macro development: ``ansible-core`` roadmaps, releases, and projects
 =====================================================================

-If you want to follow the conversation about what features will be added to ``ansible-base`` for upcoming releases and what bugs are being fixed, you can watch these resources:
+If you want to follow the conversation about what features will be added to ``ansible-core`` for upcoming releases and what bugs are being fixed, you can watch these resources:

 * the :ref:`roadmaps`
 * the :ref:`Ansible Release Schedule <release_and_maintenance>`